Edgenesis/shifu.dev/blog-cases/equiptalk.md

 ## Objectives

-1. to achieve the integration of measurement, control and management of high-end equipment
+1. achieve the integration of measurement, control and management of high-end equipment
-2. to improve system availability to 99.9999%
+2. improve system availability to 99.9999%
 3. decouple hardware and software, significantly increase the software iteration speed
-4. Ensure full-link network security
+4. ensure full-link network security

 ## Required Equipment